IRS Form 8868 Instructions

 Frequently asked questions

 According to the IRS, blanket requests are not allowed.
-The exempt organization tax exemption form only applies to the specific tax return for which you are requesting an extension.
+The tax-exempt status form only applies to the specific tax return for which you are requesting an extension.

 Generally, an exempt organization will file Form 8868 to request an automatic 6-month extension of time to file its return.
-Also, the trustee of a trust required to file Form 1041-A or Form 5227 must use Form 8868 to request an extension of time to file those returns.
+Also, the trustee of a trust required to file Form 1041-A or Form 5227 must use Form 8868 to request additional time to file those returns.

 How do I find IRS Form 8868?

-You can find this tax form on the IRS website.
+You can find tax forms such as IRS Form 8868 on the IRS website.
 For your convenience, we’ve included the most recent revision below.